mdelapenya/generative-ai-with-testcontainers/11-benchmarks/README.md

 This benchmark implements a **full factorial design** to systematically explore:
 - **Models**: 4 local models + optional OpenAI GPT-5.1 (if `OPENAI_API_KEY` is set)
-- **Test Cases**: 5 prompts (code-explanation, simple-math, creative-writing, factual-question, code-generation)
+- **Test Cases**: 5 prompts (code-explanation, mathematical-operations, creative-writing, factual-question, code-generation)
 - **Temperatures**: 5 values (0.1, 0.3, 0.5, 0.7, 0.9)

 **Total**: 100 scenarios (125 with OpenAI) to answer questions like: